mastodon/documentation/content/en/methods/accounts.md

 : {{<required>}} String.
 Search query for accounts.

 limit
-: Maximum number of results.
-Defaults to 40.
+: Integer.
+Maximum number of results.
+Defaults to 40 accounts.
+Max 80 accounts.

+offset
+: Integer.
+Skip the first n results.

 resolve
 : Boolean.
 Attempt WebFinger lookup.
 Defaults to false.
 Use this when `q` is an exact address.